1922 regnal list of Ethiopia: Gondarine period

 Gondar was chosen by Emperor Fasilides to be the capital of the Ethiopian empire in 1636.
-The so-called "Gondarine period" usually refers to the period between the accession of Fasilides in 1632 and the Zemene Mesafint in 1769.
+The so-called "Gondarine period" usually refers to the period between Fasilides' accession in 1632 and the Zemene Mesafint in 1769.
 Some historians choose to begin the "Gondarine line" of the Solomonic dynasty with Susenyos I.

 Tafari's version of this regnal list places the rulers from Sarsa Dengel to Tekle Giyorgis I into a separate dynasty called the "House of Gondar".
 The emperors from Sarsa Dengel to Za Dengel were grouped with the Gondarine emperors likely because Sarsa Dengel moved the centre of the Ethiopian empire away from Shewa to the Begemder province, where Gondar is located.
 Taye Gabra Mariam's version of this list did not place these emperors into a separate dynasty and instead simply stated that Fasilides founded Gondar.

-The two versions of this list from Tafari Makonnen and Taye Gabra Mariam noticeably differ regarding the dating of the reigns of the Gondarine monarchs.
+The two versions of this list by Tafari Makonnen and Taye Gabra Mariam differ noticeably in the dating of the Gondarine monarchs' reigns.
 The table below contains both sets of dates.

-The regnal list omitted Susenyos II who reigned briefly in 1770 (G.C.).
-Susenyos II was said to be an illegitimate son of Iyasu II, but his claims were dubious and this is the most likely reason for his omission.
+The regnal list omitted Susenyos II, who reigned briefly in 1770 (G.C.).
+Susenyos II was said to be an illegitimate son of Iyasu II, but his claims were dubious, and this is the most likely reason for his omission.